minneelyyyy/minhttp/README.md

 # Configuration

 There is an example configuration in `./config.toml.example`.
-You can rename/copy it to `config.toml`.
+You can rename/copy it to `config.toml`, then update the existing config.
 To run a second server, simply add it to the config.

 ```toml